Tutorial: Configure Azure Information Protection policy settings and create a new label

 You can select different permission levels or specify individual usage rights by using the Custom option.
 But for this tutorial, keep the Reviewer option.
 You can experiment with different permissions later and read how they restrict what the specified users can do with the protected document or email.

-Click OK to close this Add permissions blade, and you see how the Protection blade is updated to reflect your configuration.
+Click OK to close this Add permissions pane, and you see how the Protection pane is updated to reflect your configuration.
 For example:

-Review and keep the defaults for content expiration and offline access, and then click OK to save and close this Protection blade.
+Review and keep the defaults for content expiration and offline access, and then click OK to save and close this Protection pane.

-Back on the Sub-label blade, locate the Set visual marking section:
+Back on the Sub-label pane, locate the Set visual marking section:

 For the Documents with this label have a footer setting, click On, and then for the Text box, type Classified as Confidential.